Sesobel - Autism center - About Autism

 Autism Spectrum disorder (ASD) is a neurodevelopmental disorder characterized by repetitive and characteristic patterns of behavior and difficulties with social communication and interaction.
 Parents usually notice signs in the first two years of their child's life.

 The signs typically develop gradually, but some children with autism will reach their developmental milestones at a normal pace and then regress.

 ASD occurs in every rational and ethnic group, and across all socioeconomic levels.
-The latest analysis estimate that 1 in 68 children has ASD, and boys are significantly more likely to develop ASD than girls.
+The CDC (United States Centers for Disease and Control Prevention,2018) latest statistics estimate that 1 in 59 children has autism.
+Autism can affect boys four times more than girls.
 Scientist believe that both genetic and environment likely play a role in ASD.
 There is great concern that rate of autism have been increasing in recent decades without full explanation as to why.
 There is still much research to be done to determine the potential role of environmental factors on spontaneous mutations and how that influences ASD risk.

 How is ASD ( Autism Spectrum Disorder) diagnosed ?

 ASD symptoms can vary greatly from person to person depending on the severity of the disorder.
 Symptoms may even go unrecognized for young children who have mild ASD or less debilitating handicaps.